New England's Hurricane: The Long Island Express: Arrival September 21, 1938

 The Great New England Hurricane of 1938

-Back in the day hurricanes didn't get names, if anything they earned titles based on the damage they did or the location they hit.
-One of these unnamed storms blasted New England in the late 1930s with no warning and is now referred to as The Long Island express or The Great New England Hurricane of 1938.
+Back in the day hurricanes didn't get names if anything they earned titles based on the damage they did or the location they hit.
+One of these unnamed storms blasted New England in the late 1930's with no warning and so much force that it is now referred to as The Long Island express or The Great New England Hurricane of 1938.
 I grew up hearing stories about this storm from my grandmother, who was a young girl living in New Haven, CT at the time.
 The hurricane blasted Long Island unexpectedly and moved across Long Island Sound crossing right over New Haven into New England.
 I'll get to some of her observations later but first more about the storm!

 Rare video clips from the Hurricane